Analysis - Ice Sheets Today

 If you were in Greenland last summer, that’s cool

 The 2024 melt season for the Greenland Ice Sheet ended with the second-lowest cumulative daily melt extent in this century, ranking twenty-eighth in the satellite record, which began in 1979.
 Summer air temperatures were generally low over the southern half of the island, with a persistent low-pressure system over Iceland driving cool northern winds across the ice sheet.
-A late summer heat wave along the southwestern ice sheet closed out the season.
+A late summer heat wave along the northwestern ice sheet closed out the season.
 Meanwhile in the Southern Hemisphere, monitoring of Antarctica’s melt extent has begun, but daily maps are unavailable at this time.
 Updates will be provided as the season unfolds.

 Overview of conditions

-Greenland’s summer melt season featured overall low daily melt extents (Figure 1a).
+Greenland’s summer melt season featured many low daily melt extents (Figure 1a).
 The number of melt days was well below average along much of the western side of the ice sheet, by up to 15 days, but above average in the east-central region (up to 40 days above average near Kangertittivaq or Scoresby Sund in east Greenland).
 No melt occurred in the higher elevations of northern Greenland (above 2,500 meters or 8,200 feet) as has happened in several recent years.
 Overall, the melt extent for 2024 was the second lowest since 2000 with only 2017 having a lower melt extent (Figure 1b).
 Since the satellite record began in 1979, the 2024 melt extent ranks twenty-eighth lowest.
 Persistently snowy conditions through the summer inhibited melt and runoff by maintaining a high reflectivity (high albedo) over the ice sheet, despite the brief clearing of the snow during an intense melt period in late July.
 Also of note was an early melt event, peaking on June 16, the third highest extent for the date in the satellite record.

 Melt days and extent for the Greenland Ice Sheet